 A bit further from Bern, Lausanne is a hidden gem located on the pristine Swiss Riviera.
 It takes 2 hours and 20 minutes by car to drive to Lausanne from Zurich and 2 hours by train.

 Primarily a student city, Lausanne is the capital of Vaud canton in Switzerland.
 Settled on the inclined slopes near Lake Geneva, Lausanne offers dramatic panoramas over the lake and the Alps.

 Lausanne is the world headquarters of the Olympics committee, so the Olympic Museum is one of its most popular tourist attractions.
 The medieval cathedral and its tainted windows is also a highlight of the city.
-The cathedral offers terrific views of the city, lake Geneva, and to the french alps.
-On a clear day from the tower, you can even spot Mont Blanc, Europe’s highest peak and most renown hiking destinations.
+The cathedral offers terrific views of the city, lake Geneva, and the french alps.
+On a clear day from the tower, you can even spot Mont Blanc, Europe’s highest peak and most renowned hiking destination.

 Another unmissable attraction is Le Flon, the heart of Lausanne.
 The district of former warehouses has been revitalised into a hip residential area with a multitude of restaurants, bars, clubs, shops, cinemas, bowling alley, and exhibition spaces.
 In winter, you can enjoy the ice rink, and in summer an artificial sandy beach.

 On the banks of Lake Geneva, Ouchy is the favourite walking path for Lausanne residents and visitors.
 You can take ferries from Lausanne-Ouchy to other destinations in the Swiss Riviera such as Geneva, Montreux, and even some parts of France.

 Once you arrive in Lausanne, there is a multitude of fascinating tours and cruises you can take.
 Make the most of your day by pre-arranging your visit.